angular/angular/aio/content/guide/router-tutorial-toh.md

 When you navigate to list view, it gets a list of heroes and displays them.
 When you click on a hero, the detail view has to display that particular hero.

-You tell the detail view which hero to display by including the selected hero's id in the route URL.
+You tell the detail view which hero to display by including the selected hero's ID in the route URL.

 Import the hero components from their new locations in the `src/app/heroes/` folder and define the two hero routes.